-At the celebration of Eucharist (Last Supper) used vessel in the form of a calyx for receiving the measuring wine, The use of a chalice goes back to the accounts of Jesus' last supper with his disciples in three of the four Gospels (Mark 14: 12-25, Matthew 26: 17-29, Luke 22: 14-20).
-Already in the antiquity beside goblets out of less valuable materials such as bronze or wood also those from gold and silver were made.
-However, since the 9th century, almost exclusively precious metals such as silver, brass or copper have been used, often adorned with ornaments and Christian symbols.
-On the classic goblet the actual gilded cup (Cuppa) and the foot are clearly separated from each other.
-As an intermediate piece, a knob-like thickening (Nodus) is formed in order to better grip the goblet.
+At the celebration of the Eucharist (Sacrament) used vessel in the form of a chalice to hold the measuring wine, The use of a chalice dates back to the accounts of the last meal of Jesus with his disciples in three of the four Gospels (Mark 14: 12-25; Matthew 26: 17-29; Luke 22: 14-20).
+In addition to chalices made of less valuable materials such as bronze or wood, gold and silver were also made in antiquity.
+Since the 9th century, however, precious metals such as silver, brass or copper have been used almost exclusively, which are often decorated with ornaments and Christian symbols.
+The actual gilded cup (cuppa) and the base of the classic goblet are clearly separated from each other.
+A knob-like thickening (nodus) is formed as an intermediate piece in order to be able to grip the goblet better.

-During the service, the chalice with additional utensils is built for use in a solemn ceremony (see right picture).
-On the goblet lies the sepals, optionally a spoon, with which, if necessary, water is added to the wine.
-Then follows the godfather, a metal, very shallow dish, on which the celebration hostile consumed by the priest is placed.
-To cover it, place the palla (piece of linen reinforced with cardboard) on top of which is the corporal, a folded cloth on which the goblet and the host bowl are placed.
-Finally, to protect the chalice with a velum (cloth, shell) is covered.
+During the service, the chalice with additional utensils is set up for use in a ceremonial ceremony (see right picture).
+The goblet is on the goblet, optionally a spoon on top, with which water is added to the wine if necessary.
+Then there is the paten, a metal, very flat bowl on which the celebration hostess subsequently consumed by the priest is placed.
+To cover the palla (piece of linen reinforced with cardboard) is placed, on top of it the corporal, a folded cloth on which the cup and the host bowl are placed.
+Finally, the goblet is covered with a velum (cloth, cover) to protect it.

-In the Roman Catholic church As a rule, the priest, on behalf of all the faithful present in the chalice, consumes the wine of Mass, which at the time of the consecration became the blood of Christ.
-In the Protestant Church, the enjoyment of the wine by all believers is far more common, because one adheres to the process of the first communion.
-At the beginning of the 20th century, the so-called "chalice movement" with the introduction of single goblets occurred.
-To distribute the wine in single cups made of stainless steel, ceramic, glass or plastic is a specially designed Gießkelch, if you do not fill the single cups before.
+In the Roman Catholic church As a rule, the priest, on behalf of all the believers present, takes from the chalice the wine that has become the blood of Christ during the consecration.
+In the Evangelical Church, the enjoyment of wine by all believers is much more common because one adheres to the schedule of the very first sacrament.
+At the beginning of the 20th century there was a so-called "chalice movement" with the introduction of single goblets.
+A specially designed pouring goblet is used to divide the wine into individual goblets made of stainless steel, ceramic, glass or plastic, if the individual goblets are not filled beforehand.